Mind map: Effectiveness

 Cunningham (2005) conducted a user study in which 80% of the students thought "mindmapping helped them understand concepts and ideas in science".
-Other studies also report some subjective positive effects on the use of mind maps.
+Other studies also report some subjective positive effects of the use of mind maps.
 Positive opinions on their effectiveness, however, were much more prominent among students of art and design than in students of computer and information technology, with 62.5% vs 34% (respectively) agreeing that they were able to understand concepts better with mind mapping software.
 Farrand, Hussain, and Hennessy (2002) found that spider diagrams (similar to concept maps) had limited, but significant, impact on memory recall in undergraduate students (a 10% increase over baseline for a 600-word text only) as compared to preferred study methods (a 6% increase over baseline).
 This improvement was only robust after a week for those in the diagram group and there was a significant decrease in motivation compared to the subjects' preferred methods of note taking.
 A meta study about concept mapping concluded that concept mapping is more effective than "reading text passages, attending lectures, and participating in class discussions".
 The same study also concluded that concept mapping is slightly more effective "than other constructive activities such as writing summaries and outlines".
 However, results were inconsistent, with the authors noting "significant heterogeneity was found in most subsets".
 In addition, they concluded that low-ability students may benefit more from mind mapping than high-ability students.